Learn something new every day

 As Dickens’ less well-known novels are read with less frequency, references to prunes and prisms declined in the late 20th century.

 Oh, prunes and prisms!
-Got to say, this is just one more memorable quotation from my absolute favourite book ever, from one of many ridiculous - yet amazing - characters.
+Got to say, this is just one more memorable quotation from my absolute favorite book ever, from one of many ridiculous - yet amazing - characters.

 If you like the character of Mrs General, check out some humorous quotes of the other characters.
 Yes, I am thinking of Edmund Sparkler, with his constant "...who I've got to say is a damned fine woman, with no begod nonsense about her!"
 "Edmund!"
 "Sorry love..."
 Funny!